Guilty verdicts for pair in Ninety Mile Beach meth trial

 Two people have been found guilty for their parts in the country's largest ever methamphetamine bust, which saw almost half a tonne of the drug delivered to Ninety Mile Beach.

-Salaima Fakaosilea, 30, and Stevie Norua Cullen, 36, have been on trial in the High Court at Whangārei for the past six week charged with importing methamphetamine and participating in an organised criminal group.
+Selaima Fakaosilea, 30, and Stevie Norua Cullen, 36, have been on trial in the High Court at Whangārei for the past seven weeks charged with importing methamphetamine and participating in an organised criminal group.

 Police recovered 494kg of methamphetamine on June 19, 2016, some of it buried in dunes on Ninety Mile Beach, but most — 448kg — from a campervan at Totara North.